clarionut/Euclidean_Rhythms/README.md

 Eurorack panel but the code for it is present

 There are some more details of the changes in the Arduino code comments.
-The hardware is similar to the original but uses an Arduino Pro Mini rather than a Nano, has buffering on the outputs for protection and to give a higher voltage trigger output, and has additional circuitry for the probability input & manual step input.
+The hardware is similar to the original but uses an Arduino Pro Mini rather than a Nano, has buffering on the outputs for protection and to give higher voltage triggers, and has additional circuitry for the probability controls & manual step button.

 Please note that I built this module using stripboard rather than a PCB.
 The KiCad files and Gerbers are for my proposed PCB layout, but bear in mind that
 ***I have not built the circuit using these files***.
 Please check carefully to ensure you're happy with them before use!